 The largest gay pride event in New England, and one of the most popular on the Eastern Seaboard, Boston Gay Pride takes place each year in mid-June - in 2013, the main parade, festival, and neighborhood block parties take place the weekend of June 8 and June 9, but there are a number of related community events held throughout the prior week (including a Pride Day Celebration at Faneuil Hall), held Saturday, June 6, 2014 - here's a full calendar of Boston Pride Week events.

 Also kicking off at noon on Saturday and lasting until 6 pm, the Boston Gay Pride Festival takes place at City Hall Plaza, right where the parade ends.
-At the festival, you can watch a number of top entertainers (this year's stage features Alexis Jordan, Rye Rye, Kerli, and many others - here's a full list), visit with more than 100 business vendors and community groups, and mingle with hundreds of fellow participants.
+At the festival, you can watch a number of top entertainers (this year's stage is headlined by Karmin and featuring plenty of other talented acts - here's a full list), visit with more than 130 business vendors and community groups, and mingle with hundreds of fellow participants.
 This is followed by several parties around town that night.

 On Sunday the fun continues with a pair of GLBT Block Parties, held in two of the city's most gay-popular neighborhoods, the Back Bay and Jamaica Plain.
 In the Back Bay (right by the South End), the St. James Avenue Block Party takes place from noon until 8 pm.

 Over in Jamaica Plain, affectionately known as "JP", the Jamaica Plain Block Party takes place from noon until 7 pm on Perkins Street, between Centre Street and South Huntington Avenue.

 Additionally, numerous gay bars as well as gay-popular restaurants, hotels, and shops have special events and parties throughout Pride Weekend.
-Check the website of the Rainbow Times, partner of Pride Boston and producer of the official Boston Pride Guide, for more on what to see and do in the area, and also check out such gay papers as Bay Windows as well as Edge Boston.
+Check the website of the Rainbow Times, partner of Pride Boston and producer of the official Boston Pride Guide, for more on what to see and do in the area, and also check out other Boston gay papers, such as Bay Windows, Boston Spirit Magazine, and Edge Boston.
 Also check out my Guide on Gay Boston, and for general travel information, look no further than Greater Boston Convention and Visitors Bureau.